What is a grade method?

 If you miss this deadline, you may request an exception by submitting:

-Pass/No credit is the grade method normally used for developmental courses, but is also sometimes offered as a special grade method for some courses within a particular semester.
-With the Pass/No Credit grade method, neither grade will impact your GPA.
+Pass/No Credit (P/NC) is the grade method normally used for developmental courses, but it may also be offered as an optional grade method for some courses during a particular semester.
+With this grade method, neither a P nor an NC affects your GPA.